 There is no annual fee for either the Walmart Mastercard or Walmart store card.

 If you don’t have significant credit problems, you may very well be approved for this card.

 How It Compares

-As noted above, we give the Walmart credit card 2 stars, meaning we think it is only average.
-Its rewards are not very impressive, though they could be attractive to people who can’t qualify for the better cards offered by major banks.
-Its only real feature of interest is the 3% rebate on Walmart.com purchases, which seems to actually be pushing you to buy online instead of at your local Walmart.
-That may be good for Walmart in its online battles with Amazon.com, but it stiffs the loyal Walmart store shopper by giving only a 1% rebate for shopping in store.
+It’s OK.
+The best feature is the 5% rebate on Walmart.com purchases, but that seems to actually be pushing you to buy online instead of at your local Walmart.
+That may be good for Walmart in its online battles with Amazon.com, but it stiffs the loyal Walmart store shopper by giving a smaller rebate for shopping in store.